-The most frequently recommended travel potty for elimination communication is the Kalencome 2-in-1 Potette Plus.
+One of the best travel potties for elimination communication is the Kalencome 2-in-1 Potette Plus.
 It can be used either as a stand-alone potty or as a toilet seat reducer.
-When it is used in the potty configuration, it can be used with disposable liner bags or a reusable liner.
-The potty configuration is useful for using at a park, when there is no bathroom nearby.
-The toilet seat reducer configuration can be used on a public toilet.
+When it is used in the potty configuration, it can be used with disposable liner bags or a collapsible reusable liner.
+The potty configuration is useful for using at a park or beach, when there is no bathroom nearby.

 Comparison of Potette Plus and OXO Tot 2-in-1 Go Potty

 Disposable liners are available for both the Potette Plus and the OXO Tot 2-in-1 Go Potty.
 Or you can improvise and use a plastic bag lined with a paper towel.
 Disposable liners are useful when you are on-the-go and don't have access to water to wash out the potty.
 You simply tie the bag shut and toss it in the trash.
 (If it contains poop, I suppose you technically should dump the poop in the toilet and then dispose of the bag in the trash.
 Did you know you are supposed to do that with disposable diapers too?)

 A collapsible reusable liner is available for the Potette Plus, but not the OXO Tot 2-in-1 Go Potty.
 The reusable liner is particularly useful if you use the Potette Plus at home, in the car, or in a hotel room.
 It also makes the rim of the seat more comfortable.